World’s Top Value Solar Window Films from World’s Best Manufacturing Sources

-Purchasing Solar Window Films are not so easy as film’s performance is measured with the resistance to the solar spectrum and you need to get some knowledge on what you really need.
+Purchasing Solar Films are not so easy as film’s performance is measured with the resistance to the solar spectrum.
+You need to get some knowledge on what you really need.
 If you just purchase 99% UV rejection, it may not satisfy or fulfil your heat rejection or glare reduction requirement.
 There are few other main solar spectrum rejection values (IRR, VLT & TSER) need to be checked according to your requirements.

 It is not always necessary to purchase the window film with high of the below values, but it needs to fit your requirement and budget.
-We, specialist consultant in this area to help you in selection of films according to your requirements.
-ASRO has wide range of best solar film collections and categorised to make your selection as a simple process.
+We, specialist consultants in this area to help you for selection according to your requirements.
+ASRO has wide range of best collections for Singapore market and categorised to make your selection as a simple process.

-Apart from the solar spectrum rejection values, another main thing is the window film base material.
-Our manufacturer’s (USA) R&D has selected top quality base films from pioneer base film manufacturer which is the top most priority for the production of high end solar films with high clarity and long lifetime.
-As we know the window films as specialists, our friendly consultants will help you in selecting the films according to your actual requirements.
+Apart from the solar spectrum rejection values, another main thing is the window film material.
+Our manufacturer’s (USA) R&D has selected top quality material from pioneer film manufacturer which is the top most priority for the production of high end solar films with high clarity and long lifetime.
+As we know the window films better as specialists, our friendly consultants will help you in selecting the films according to your actual requirements.

 For Heat consideration- need to look into IRR & TSER values.